section-engineering-education/engineering-education/content/articles/cirq-for-quantum-computing/index.md

 published: true
 url: /cirq-for-quantum-computing/
 title: Cirq for Quantum Computing
-description: This tutorial will give an overview of the Cirq framework and demonstrate how one can use it to learn about Quantum computing.
+description: This tutorial will give the reader an overview of the Cirq framework and demonstrate how one can use it to learn about Quantum computing.
 author: lilian-tonia
-date: 2022-04-20T00:00:00-24:00
+date: 2022-05-20T00:00:00-10:00
 topics: [Networking]
 excerpt_separator: <!--more-->
 images: